ZiyuanWang24/Robots_Movement_Classification/README.md

 # Robots Movement Classification
 <img src="doc/img/settingpath.png" height="200" width="300" align=right></img>
-This tool can be used to determine the position and orientation direction based on the data detected by sensors.
+The project compared five different clssification algorithms to train a model that can predict the robots movement by processing the ultrasound sensors data.
+The model can be further implemented on Simultaneous Localization and Mapping (SLAM) and Motion Planning of the autopilot vehicle.

 ## Mission
-Mission of our algorithm was to predict the movement of the user's robot, so users can get the turning dirtion for their robots at specific corner, or even design a route for robots.
+The mission of the project is to find a clssification algorithm that can achieve high accuracy on robots movement classification problem.

-## Project objective
+## Project Objective

 Our algorithm will identify the automotive vehicle direction.
 During the designing of the autopilot vehicle’s road mapping.
-Engineers could collect the car’s distance or super sound sensor data at turning corners.
-Based on the data analyzed, the suggested turning direction will be printed out.
+Engineers could collect the car’s distance or ultrasound sensor data at turning corners.
+The suggested turning direction is then determined based on the data.

 The algorithm is to use the ultrasonic sensor data or distance reading data from the wall-followed robot to train different models.
-The machine learning model can be used to determine the position and orientation direction.
-After training and comparing different machine learning models then choose the model that has the highest prediction.
+The trained model can be used to determine the position and orientation direction.
+The model that has the highest prediction accuracy is selected after comparing the results of different machine learning models.

-This algorithm could be used in some of the storage.
-Like shipping storage, there will be some of the autopilot robotics designed to deliver with the setting path.
-Based on the data collection, the storage manager could have the direction printed out to determine if the automotive vehicle followed the setting or not.
-Similarly, any industry that uses a robot running in some fixed routes, can locate their robots depend on our software.
+One of use case is smart warehouse.
+There are autopilot robotics designed to deliver package with the setting path.
+Based on the data collection, the monitoring system could have the direction predicted by the classification model to determine if the automotive vehicle followed the setting or not.
+Similarly, any industry that uses a robot running in some fixed routes, can locate their robots depend on our trained model.

 ## Repository Structure
  ```